stephaniepatriciaans/dsc190/README.md

 The project also produces simple forecasts of EV adoption under different charging infrastructure growth scenarios.

-**Main Questions**
+### Main Research Questions

+1. **RQ1 – Gas prices and EV adoption**
+   How are real gasoline prices associated with EV adoption (EVs per 1,000 residents) in the United States at the national and state level from 2020–2023?

+2. **RQ2 – Charging ports and EV adoption**
+   How strongly is the availability of public charging infrastructure (ports per 100,000 residents) associated with EV adoption (EVs per 1,000 residents) across U.S. states from 2020–2023?

+3. **RQ3 – Forecasting under alternative charging scenarios**
+   Under baseline versus accelerated growth in public charging infrastructure, how is EV adoption projected to evolve in the next few years?

+### Guiding Questions

+These are the more intuitive questions that motivated the analysis:

 1. How have EVs per 1,000 people evolved nationally and across states since 2020?
 2. How strongly are gasoline prices associated with changes in EV adoption?
 3. How does public charging infrastructure per capita relate to EV penetration?
 4. How might EV adoption evolve over the next five years under baseline vs. accelerated charging build-out?

 ---